meghdadk/DB_unlearning/README.md

 ## Introduction

 This repository contains the code for experimental analysis of data deletion in learned database systems.
-For this purpose, we study three different learned database systems:
+For this purpose, we study four different learned database systems:

 [DBEst++](https://www.cidrdb.org/cidr2021/papers/cidr2021_paper15.pdf): Approximate Query Processing using Mixture Density Networks,